MichelleLochner/ml-tutorials/README.md

   - scipy>=0.17.0
   - iminuit>=0.12
   - sncosmo>=1.3.0
+  - pytorch, torchvision (if you want to run the deep learning tutorial)

 All these packages can be installed with `pip3 install <package name> --user`.
 The notebook has not been tested with python 2 but should still work.